What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: The Basic Structure of Fairness

 \subsection{Basis for Decision: Task-specific (In-)Equality}

 In these considerations -- sometimes referred to as the difference between ``equality'' and ``equity'' -- lies the basic problem of arguments about fairness.
-These arguments always depend on the reference point of the evaluation: Is it solely the distribution of the asset at hand?
-Or should the point of reference also be the person concerned?
-What is fair is then determined by who is affected.
+These arguments always depend on the reference point of the evaluation: (1) Is it solely the distribution of the asset at hand?
+Or (2) should the point of reference also be the person concerned?
+In the second case, what is fair is determined by who is affected.

 These rather trivial considerations can be translated into a theoretical framework, i.e., a \myemph{formal basic structure}.
-The fundamental aspects of this concept were already developed by Aristotle in his analysis of the nature of justice \citep{aristotle_nicomachean_2009} -- which is not considered by \cite{lee_fairness_2020, lee_formalising_2021, zwick_philosophical_2016} in their approaches to invite Aristotle into the discussion about fairness -- and still provide a viable foundation for contemplating fairness today.
+The fundamental aspects of this concept were already developed by Aristotle in his analysis of the nature of justice \shortcite{aristotle_nicomachean_2009} -- which is not considered by \shortciteA{lee_fairness_2020,lee_formalising_2021,zwick_philosophical_2016} in their approaches to invite Aristotle into the discussion about fairness -- and still provide a viable foundation for contemplating fairness today.
 Here, justice can be understood as mere adherence to the standards agreed upon in society (e.g., in laws) but also refers to the idea of equality.
 This idea of equality is the common root of what is meant by ``justice'' or ``fairness'' when used as a critical concept.
-Equality demands that \myemph{equals are to be treated equally and unequals unequally}.
+Equality demands that \myemph{equals are to be treated equally and unequals are to be treated unequally}.
 In other words, if unequals are treated equally, this is unfair.
 If equals are treated unequally, this is also unfair.